alexvmt/animal-movement-summary-and-stationarity-analysis/README.md

 and a zoomable time series plot  shows, for a selected individual, moved distances from one day to another.
 The interface allows to filter for individuals and specific date ranges (such as last day / week / 30 days / 60 days / ... / last year).
 It also allows to dynamically set maximum distance and minimum duration inputs for identifiying stationary individuals.
+This app is the predecessor of [this](https://github.com/alexvmt/stationarity_dashboard) one.

 ## Documentation